bernmc/flashstor-trueNAS-fancontrol/README.md

 Your work is done.
 Reboot your Flashstor.
 When it comes back online, you should hear the fan speed change.

 Try stressing the NAS - copy some files, run speed test etc and see if the fan speed changes.
-Remeber that if you've used the defaults, nothing will happen until the CPU gets hotter than 50C, or any of the NVMe's get hotter than 35C.
+Remember that if you've used the defaults, nothing will happen until the CPU gets hotter than 50C, or any of the NVMe's get hotter than 35C.

 You can go back to the shell at any point and enter `sensors` at the command line to check the fan speed (you don't need to use sudo or be root for this. )